Here’s what might be going on with your body, mental health, energy levels, and work-life balance at 18 weeks postpartum.

 Postpartum depression and anxiety

 About 11% of new mothers suffer from postpartum depression (PPD).
-Symptoms of the “baby blues” often include intense sadness, difficulty sleeping, frequent crying, and mood swings.
+Symptoms of PPD often include intense sadness, difficulty sleeping, frequent crying, and mood swings.
 With postpartum anxiety, the most common signs are constant worry, racing thoughts, restlessness, and appetite changes, along with some physical symptoms like excessive sweating, hot flashes, shakiness, and nausea.

 Your body produces the relaxing, feel-good hormones called oxytocin and prolactin while breastfeeding, and without them, you could feel unusually stressed or temporarily sad.
+This is something to expect if you’ve recently started weaning.
 If you feel anxious or depressed for more than two weeks, get in touch with your provider or call the Postpartum Support International hotline.

 Body image issues are also common the first year after childbirth, such as negative thoughts about your appearance or pressure to “bounce back” to your pre-baby size.
-But remember it took nine months to grow your baby in your belly, and it can take just as long to fully recuperate.
-Further, some people never get back to their pre-pregnancy weight, and that’s OK too.
+But remember it took nine months to grow your baby, and it can take just as long to fully recuperate.
+Some people never get back to their pre-pregnancy weight, and that’s OK too.
 The most important thing is striving for long-term physical and mental health.

 Your energy levels